newle/newle.github.io/14bc kendar‘s Language School.md

 What I noticed most about my Canadian high school. however, was the great respect shown by students toward their teachers.

 A man who angers easily should learn to count to ten, It calms trouble like pouring oil on troubled waters.

+But she had not expected to across an ocean, enter a new and romantic-sounding country. and find herself in exactlly the same position.